nasa/cumulus/docs/operator-docs/lifecycle-policies.md

 Click `next`, and mark `Current Version` and `Previous Versions`.

-Then for each, click `+ Add transition` and select `Transition to Standard-IA after` for the `Object creation` field, and set `90` for the `Days after creation`/`Days after objects become noncurrent` field.
+Then for each, click `+ Add transition` and select `Transition to Standard-IA after` for the `Object creation` field, and set `90` for the `Days after creation`/`Days after objects become concurrent` field.
 Your screen should look similar to:

 lifecycle_2.png

-Click `next`, then next past the `Configure expiration` screeen (we won't be setting this), and on the fourth page, click `Save`:
+Click `next`, then next past the `Configure expiration` screen (we won't be setting this), and on the fourth page, click `Save`:

 lifecycle_4.png